UN Global Compact

 The United Nations (UN) Global Compact was proposed by the Secretary General of the UN in 1999 and consists of 10 universally accepted principles for voluntary action in the areas of human rights, labour, the environment, and anti-corruption.
 Since signing the Global Compact in June 2011, Yamaha has been shaping its business activities based on the compact’s 10 principles while actively participating in working subcommittees as a member of Global Compact Network Japan.

-• Note: Fiscal 2022 subcommittee participation: Environmental Management, Kansai, Human Rights Due Diligence, Human Rights Education, Disaster Prevention/Mitigation, ESG, and Reporting
+• Note: Fiscal 2023 subcommittee participation: Supply Chain, Environmental Management, Kansai, Human Rights Due Diligence, Human Rights Education, Anti-Corruption, Disaster Prevention/Mitigation, ESG, SDGs, Women’s Empowerment Principles, Reporting Research, and Circular Economies

 Principle 5: the effective abolition of child labour; and